-Gas Cans It is a good idea to have some extra gas cans so you don't run out of gas for your generator.
-The National Agriculture Safety Database offers tips for
+It is a good idea to have some extra gas cans so you do not run out of gas for your generator.
+The National Agriculture Safety Database offers tips for storing gasoline:

-Store gasoline is in a well ventilated area separate from the house, with no electrical equipment, open flames or other sources of ignition present.

-Do not store gasoline in the utility room.
-The furnace, water heater, clothes dryer or other items could ignite fumes, which may leak from the can and travel considerable distances.

-If you do not have a suitable storage area, consider building or buying a cabinet for outside your home.

-Once a month, check for leaks from fuel tanks, engines, or storage containers.
+- Store gasoline in a well-ventilated area separate from the house, with no electrical equipment, open flames or other sources of ignition present. - Do not store gasoline in the utility room.
+The furnace, water heater, clothes dryer or other items could ignite fumes, which may leak from the can and travel considerable distances. - If you do not have a suitable storage area, consider building or buying a cabinet for outside your home. - Once a month, check for leaks from fuel tanks, engines or storage containers.